Generic Name: acetaminophen and oxycodone (a SEET a MIN oh fen and OX i KOE done)

 How should I take Percocet?

 Take Percocet exactly as prescribed.
 Follow all directions on your prescription label.
-Never take Percocet in larger amounts, or for longer than prescribed.
+Oxycodone can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
+Never use Percocet in larger amounts, or for longer than prescribed.
 An overdose can damage your liver or cause death.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Do not stop using Percocet suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using this medicine.
+Ask your doctor how to safely stop using the medicine.

 See also: Dosage Information (in more detail)